projecttacoma/bulk-export-server/README.md

   - For Patient- and Group-level requests, the [Patient Compartment](https://www.hl7.org/fhir/compartmentdefinition-patient.html) is used as a point of reference for filtering the resource types that are returned.
 - `_outputFormat`: The server supports the following formats: `application/fhir+ndjson`, `application/ndjson+fhir`, `application/ndjson`, `ndjson`
 - `_typeFilter`: Filters the response to only include resources that meet the criteria of the specified comma-delimited FHIR REST queries.
 Returns an error for queries specified by the client that are unsupported by the server.
 Supports queries on the ValueSets (`type:in`, `code:in`, etc.) of a given resource type.
+- `patient`: Only applicable to POST requests for group-level and patient-level requests.
+When provided, the server SHALL NOT return resources in the patient compartment definition belonging to patients outside the list.
+Can support multiple patient references in a single request.

 ## License